Chart Color Schemes

 Samford Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Samford Valley's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Samford Valley stood at 48.5%, with mortgaged dwellings at 47.2% and rented ones at 4.3%.
-The median monthly mortgage repayment was $2,600, exceeding Brisbane metro's average of $1,863.
-Median weekly rent in the area was $660, compared to Brisbane metro's $380.
-Nationally, Samford Valley's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Samford Valley's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings.
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Samford Valley was at 48.5%, with mortgaged dwellings at 47.2% and rented ones at 4.3%.
+The median monthly mortgage repayment was $2,600, higher than Brisbane metro's average of $1,863.
+Median weekly rent in Samford Valley was $660, compared to Brisbane metro's $380.
+Nationally, Samford Valley's mortgage repayments were significantly higher at $2,600 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing